greenbone/openvas-scanner/rust/README.md

 - extend `nasl-cli` with a `openvas-nasl` like functionality so that we can test scripts
 - implement multithreading of interpreter
 - implement scheduling for a multi script run
-- create an http frontend based on [openapi definition](./doc/openapi.yml)
+- create an http frontend based on [OpenAPI definition](./doc/openapi.yml)

 ## Current status